 Defining a Grace Period

-A grace period can be configured in SCA BB to improve the user-experience for a subscriber accessing a service for the first time.
+A grace period can be configured in SCA BB to improve the user experience for a subscriber accessing a service for the first time.
 The grace period allows the subscriber to access a service until the initial quota provisioning stage is complete.
-The grace period should be configured to be relatively short because it allows subscribers to get services regardless of the allocated quota amount even when the subscriber does not have available balance.
+Configure a relatively short grace period.
+A short grace period allows subscribers to get services regardless of the allocated quota amount even when the subscriber does not have available balance.
 The grace period reflects the willingness of the provider to credit the subscriber with service assuming that the balance is positive.
 This behavior is fully configurable and depends on the provider business logic.

 Figure 13 Advanced Service Configuration Options Window